Today we’ll complete the shoulder volume series.

 Regarding training frequency, rear delts behave similarly to biceps and side delts.
 They recover really fast and almost never get exposed to huge amounts of damage.

 That’s why you can train them at least twice a week.
-A lot of people get good results from 3-4 times/week.
+A lot of people get good results from 3-4 workouts/week.
 Some folks can even handle 5-6 times/week.

-What frequency works best for your body, your goals and current training level are almost impossible to generalize.
+What frequency works best for your body, your goals and current training level is almost impossible to generalize.

-On that note, never use these recommendations as fixed benchmark values, always adapt them to your programme and change things over time.
+On that note, never use these recommendations as fixed benchmark values, always adapt them to your program and adjust things over time.

-If you have issues growing your delts and your programme is build up with a whole shoulder day, you can consider splitting it into separate delt workouts.
+If you have issues growing your delts and your program is build up with a whole shoulder day, consider splitting it into separate delt workouts.

 Because a) they recover really fast and b) according to that you can hit them more frequent.